-I was slightly hesitant by the use of Suka (Vinegar) in many Filipino dishes.
+I was slightly hesitant about the use of Suka (Vinegar) in many Filipino dishes.
 I was wrong.
 The vinegar taste is far from overpowering and in most dishes barely noticeable.
-The suka vinegar is made from the sap of coconut palm tree flowers.
+The suka vinegar is made from sugarcane, then there is Sukang Tuba made from the sap of coconut palm tree flowers.
 Sharp and acidic.
-If this is the taste you are looking for try Kilawin Tanique (raw fish in vinegar).
-Personally I would not recommend it and it far from features in my Top 10 Filipino Food.
+If this is the taste you are looking for try Kilawin Tanique (raw fish in vinegar aka ceviche).

-For this post I will skip the Philippine’s list of cooked meats.
-For a taste of their meaty treats check longaniza (sausage), lechon (roast pig), crispy pata (deep fried pork leg), chicken inasal (grilled chicken) and pork liempo (grilled pork belly).
+For this post, I will skip the Philippines’ list of cooked meats.
+For a taste of their meaty treats check longaniza (sausage), lechon (roast pig), crispy pata (deep-fried pork leg), chicken inasal (grilled chicken) and pork liempo (grilled pork belly).
 I may look at these at a future date.
-For now here is my quick guide to eating in the Philippines.
+For now, here is my quick guide to eating in the Philippines.
 My Top 10 Filipino Food.

 Starting my Top 10 Filipino Food with the obvious – Chicken Adobo the unofficial national dish of the Philippines.
 With origins during Spanish colonization Adobo literally translates as ‘Marinade’ in Spanish.
 Chicken is marinated with vinegar, garlic, black peppercorn and soy sauce before simmering until tender.
-It is then pan fried to add a bit of crisp.
+It is then pan-fried to add a bit of crisp.
 The image above is the popular CPA or Chicken Pork Adobo.